 The differential protection scheme works on the current matching principle that is when there is no fault, the current flowing through CT1 and CT2 will be the same, in this case, no current flows through the relay coil and there is no tripping.
 In case of phase or ground fault, the relay coil gets energized and the difference of current is non-zero.
 Thus, the relay issues a trip signal.

 There is a certain limitation in the above-mentioned protection scheme that is for the efficient working of this scheme, the relay coil should be placed in mid of the pilot cable (at an equipotential point) otherwise there could be a mal-operation of the relay.

-But in some cases, generator and switch gears are placed at a certain distance and as the relays are placed in switchgear, the relay coil is placed at an uneven distance.
-The relay might give a trip signal in normal condition as well (due to unequal impedance).
+But in some cases, the generator and switch gears are placed at a certain distance and as the relays are placed in switchgear, the relay coil is placed at an uneven distance.
+The relay might give a trip signal in normal conditions as well (due to unequal impedance).